strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 A convenient way to maintain your Strapi application and update it during and after initial development is to use [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 In order to use Git, you will need to have it installed on your Droplet.
 Droplets should have Git installed by default, so you will first check if it is installed and if it is not installed, you will need to install it.

-The last step is to configure Git on your server.
+The next step is to configure Git on your server.

 1. Check to see if `Git` is installed, if you see a `git version 2.x.x` then you do have `Git` installed.
 Check with the following command: